RedPointGlobal/redpoint-rpi/docs/readme-cli.md

 <details>
 <summary><strong style="font-size:1.25em;">Deploy</strong></summary>

 Auto-clones the chart from GitHub (or reuses an existing clone), creates the namespace if needed, and runs `helm install` or `helm upgrade`.
-Live pod status is shown while waiting for the deployment to complete.
+After submitting, the CLI polls pod status every 10 seconds until all pods are ready or timeout (10 minutes).
+Pods in error states show the reason from cluster events.

 ```bash
 rpihelmcli/setup.sh deploy -f overrides.yaml -n my-namespace